-SPED 385 Team Approaches to Education of Students with Disabilities
+SPED 385 Team Approaches to Education of Students with Disabilities and ancillary personnel.

-This course emphasizes developing effective communication techniques to use with personnel in educational settings, including parents of individuals with disabilities and ancillary personnel.
 The development of skills necessary to serve in a consulting capacity to the regular classroom teacher working with individuals with disabilities will be covered.
 Students will examine the different roles and functions of the special educator and how this person will work with others.
 Emphasis will be placed on adult interaction with students, parents, paraprofessionals, professionals, and volunteers.
 Includes field visit component.
 Prerequisites: CURR 313, CURR 317, and CURR 320.
 Credits: 3(3-0)